playfultechnology/arduino-displays/README.md

 Note that there are also several variations in pinout - check the datasheet!

- - For displays of 0.56" or smaller, it's preferable to use a Common Cathode configuration, and driven by a LED multiplexer chip: MAX7219 (SPI) or HT16K33 (I2C)
+ - For smaller, lower voltage displays (typically 0.56" or smaller), it's preferable to use a Common Cathode configuration, and driven by a LED multiplexer chip: MAX7219 (SPI) or HT16K33 (I2C).
+Note that these cannot supply enough power for larger displays, that typically have multiple LEDs per segment.
+For those, you can use a UDN2981 on the high side and ULN2803 on the low side.
- - For displays larger than that, it's preferable to use a Common Anode configuration, with an individual TPIC6B595 per digit to sink the segments.
+ - For displays larger than that, it's preferable to use a Common Anode configuration, and an individual TPIC6B595 per digit to sink the segments.
+This is *not* multiplexed, so can provide constant 5V.

 # 10-Segment Bargraph Displays